itteco/iframely/docs/QA Whitelist Format.md

-# Iframely QA Whitelist File Format
+# Iframely Domains DB File Format

-Itteco provides [Whitelist DB](http://iframely.com/qa), as the first independently run embeds QA service.
+Itteco provides [Domains DB](http://iframely.com/qa), as the first independently run embeds QA service.

 We cover [Iframely Protocol](http://iframely.com/oembed2), oEmbed v1, Twitter Cards and Open Graph in our test runs.

 There are technical/security considerations that can be resolved algorithmically, but it really requires a human eye to check if the user experience of the embeds can be relied on.

-The whitelist is a JSON file, the format of which is given in this document.
+The domains DB can be downloaded as JSON file, the format of which is given in this document.
 It contains the list of domains with `allow` or `deny` tags for each protocol, with supplementary instructions on how to improve the embeds (that are easy to translate into code).

-If you use [Iframely Gateway](http://iframely.com/gateway), the whitelist support is already included.
-Just upload the latest whitelist file to the `/whitelist` folder of your Iframely server.
+If you use [Iframely Gateway](http://iframely.com/gateway), the Domains DB support is already included.
+Just upload the latest file to the `/whitelist` folder of your Iframely server.
 See [Setup Instructions](http://iframely.com/gateway/setup).

-You can get whitelist file at [http://iframely.com/qa/buy](http://iframely.com/qa/buy).
+You can get Domains DB at [http://iframely.com/qa/buy](http://iframely.com/qa/buy).

 ## Basic file structure

-File name contains the timestamp when the whitelist was last updated:
+File name contains the timestamp when the DB was last updated:

     iframely-2013-08-27-14-18-UTC.json

 This way you may upload the new files to your server's directory and update them without restart of the server.

-The file itself contains the list of domains in the whitelist DB, with the protocols the domains support and extra information to craft best user experience:
+The file itself contains the list of domains, with the protocols the domains support and extra information to craft best user experience:

     {
     	"youtube.com": {